4sh/aki/README.md

 | aki.use.not_found.actions         | array of actions (see below)                                                                                 |                           |                                                             |

 #### Actions
-Actions are an object that trigger aki command.
+Actions are an object that trigger aki command, this is used for tell aki what to do when use a non-existent volume.
 There is 5 types (attribute `action`) :
 * copy: copy the volume to the non-existent volume and switch on it
 * use: switch to the volume over the non-existent volume
 * remove: remove a volume